ramirezStefano/GitHubProj/README.md

 foo is the new branch just made.

-This two lines can be switchd to just:
+This two lines can be switched to just:

 ```shell
 git checkout -b foo